rin67630/Victron_VE_on_Steroids/Documentation/First_Steps_with_Thinger.io.md

 Dashboard_json.h in the Arduino IDE.
 The file is not intended to be compiled in any way by C++, it is just placed there for convenience.

-"SteroidsADS" with your own device name and
+"Steroids" with your own device name if it is different from Steroids
-"SoftPower1" with your username at thinger.io.
+and
-with your device and user name.
+"SoftPower1" with your username at thinger.io. with your device and user name.
-The arduino IDE does the job perfectly.
+The find/replace functionalty of the Arduino IDE does the job perfectly.

 Once the file is adapted to your requirement you can cut and paste its content in place of the json content of the tab "Developer".
 Save the developer view.